-- (2) Manufacturer's and owner(s)/ operator(s) name(s) - (3) Emergency contact numbers (list more than one number) - d.
-The structural integrity of the SSMWET or STMWET shall conform to the design standards of the International Electrical Commission, specifically IEC 61400-1, "Wind Turbine Safety and Design" and or IEC 61400-23 "Blade Structural Testing," or any similar successor standards. - iv.
-Signal Interference.
-The SSMWET or STMWET shall not interfere with communication systems such as, but not limited to, radio, telephone, television, satellite or emergency communication systems. - v.
-Decommissioning - a.
+- a.
 The SSMWET or STMWET owner(s) or operator(s) shall complete decommissioning within six (6) months after the end of the useful life.
 Upon request of the owner(s) or assigns of the SSMWET of STMWET, and for a good cause, the City Council may grant a reasonable extension of time.
 The SSMWET or STMWET will presume to be at the end of its useful life if no electricity is generated for a continuous period of twelve (12) months.
 All decommissioning expenses are the responsibility of the owner(s) or operator(s). - b.
 If the SSMWET or STMWET owner (s) or operator(s) fails to complete decommissioning within the period prescribed above, the City Council may designate a contractor to complete decommissioning with the expense thereof to be charged to the violator and/or to become a lien against the premises.
-If the SSMWET or STMWET is not owned by the property owner, a bond must be provided to the City for the cost of decommissioning each SSMWET or STMWET. - c.
-In addition to the decommissioning requirements listed above, the STMWET shall also be subject to the following:
+If the SSMWET or STMWET is not owned by the property owner, a bond must be provided to the City for the cost of decommissioning each SSMWET or STMWET. - addition t o the decommissioning requirements listed above, the STMWET shall also be subject to the following:

-- (1) Decommissioning shall include the removal of each STMWET, buildings, electrical components and any other associated facilities.
-Any foundation shall be removed to a minimum depth of sixty (60) inches below grade, or to the level of the bedrock if less than sixty (60) inches below grade. - (2) The site and any disturbed earth shall be stabilized, graded and cleared of any debris by the owner(s) of the facility or its assigns.
-If the site is not to be used for agricultural practices following removal, the site shall be seeded to prevent soil erosion. - D. Medium Wind Energy Turbine.
+- (1) Decommissioning include the removal of each STMWET, buildings, electrical components and any other associated facilities. foundation shall be removed to a minimum depth of sixty (60) inches below grade, or to the level of the bedrock if less than sixty (60) inches below grade. - (2) The site and any disturbed earth shall be stabilized, graded and cleared of any debris by the owner(s) of the facility or its assigns.
+If the site is not to be used for agricultural practices following removal, the site shall be seeded prevent soil to erosion. - D. Medium Wind Energy Turbine.
 A Medium Wind Energy Turbine (MWET) shall be considered a principal permitted use subject to special conditions in the following districts: I-1, I-2 and OST.
 A MWET shall not be erected, constructed, installed or modified as provided in this ordinance unless City Council approval has been granted after a recommendation from the Planning Commission and appropriate building permits have been issued to the owner(s) or operator(s).
-All MWETs are subject to the following minimum requirements: - Siting and Design Requirements - a.
-"Upwind" turbines shall be required for all horizontal WETs. - The design of a MWET shall conform to all applicable industry standards. - c.
-Visual Appearance - (1) Each MWET, including accessory buildings and related structures shall be mounted on a tubular tower and a non-reflective, nonobtrusive color (e.g. white, gray, black).
-The appearance of turbines, towers buildings shall be maintained in working condition and free of rust and corrosion by the owner of the MWET throughout the life of the MWET.
+All MWETs are subject to the following minimum requirements: - Siting and Design Requirements - "Upwind" turbines shall be required for all horizontal WETs. - The design of a MWET shall conform to all applicable industry standards. - Visual Appearance - (1) Each MWET, including accessory buildings and related structures shall be mounted on a tubular tower and a non-reflective, nonobtrusive color (e.g. white, gray, black).
+The appearance of turbines, towers and buildings shall be maintained in working condition and free of rust and corrosion by the owner of the MWET throughout the life of the MWET.